Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Introduction

 \section{Introduction}

-Galactic cosmic rays (CRs) are believed to be accelerated at supernova remnant (SNR) shocks.
-However, this scenario is challenged by a number of observations~\citep{gabici2019}.
-In particular, it is not clear whether SNR shocks are capable of accelerating protons up to the PeV energy domain , as required by near-Earth observations of the CR spectrum \citep{cao2024}.
+Galactic cosmic rays (CRs) are believed to be accelerated at supernova remnant (SNR) shocks~\citep{gabici2019}.
+However, this scenario is challenged by a number of observations.
+In particular, it is not clear whether SNR shocks can accelerate protons up to the PeV energy domain, as required by near-Earth observations of CRs.
 This is why the search for proton PeVatrons in the Galaxy is a major goal of gamma-ray astronomy \citep{cao2021}.
-However, despite tremendous progress, it is still unclear whether SNRs are capable to accelerate particles up to PeV energies or not.
+Despite tremendous progress, this remains an open issue.

 The amplification of the magnetic field (MF) to values exceeding the interstellar one is a necessary condition for acceleration to PeV energies at SNRs~\citep{hillas2005}.
 The synchrotron X-ray filaments observed at some SNR shocks demonstrate that the MF there is indeed largely amplified~\citep{helder2012}.
-The amplification may be due to plasma instabilities triggered by the streaming of CRs accelerated at the shock~\citep{marcowith2025}.
-In this scenario, the amplification takes place {\it upstream} of the shock, it improves the confinement of CRs within the acceleration region, and boosts their energy to large values.
+The amplification may be due to plasma instabilities triggered by the streaming of CRs accelerated at the shock~\citep{marcowith2021}.
+In this scenario, the amplification takes place upstream of the shock, it improves the confinement of CRs within the acceleration region, and boosts their energy to large values.

 Here we show that interstellar dust grains overtaken by a shock trigger a plasma instability that may result in a large amplification of the MF.
-In this case, the amplification takes place {\it downstream} of the shock and therefore does not improve the confinement of CRs at SNRs, nor increases their maximum energy.
+In this case, the amplification takes place downstream of the shock and therefore does not improve the confinement of CRs at SNRs, nor increases their maximum energy.
 After comparing our predictions with observations, we conclude that this scenario may be a viable alternative to explain the large values of the MF strength observed in some SNRs.